seekinginfiniteloop/PlainLicense/docs/licenses/copyleft/PlainGPLv2.md

     Same License:
     Any software you distribute that includes this software must also be licensed under this license.

-    Network Use:
-    If you run this software as part of a network service, you must make the source code available to all users of the service.

 No Warranties:
 The software is provided "as is", without any warranty of any kind.
 The authors are not responsible for any damages or issues that arise from using the software.